-The Occupational Safety and Health Education Centers distinguish themselves by offering highly practical education under the guidance of experienced experts and offering cutting-edge education facilities, and by providing an environment in which trainees seek to compete against and emulate each other by living communally.
+The Occupational Safety and Health Education Centers distinguish themselves by offering highly practical education under the guidance of experienced experts and offer cutting-edge education facilities, and by providing an environment in which trainees seek to compete against and emulate each other by living communally.
 The centers conduct a wide variety of training programs including RST, which is the MHLW standard training for safety and health education trainers.
 After completing the education and training courses, trainees help raise the safety and health levels at enterprises and other organizations not only as trainers and instructors but also as production line supervisors or safety and health staff members.

-In fiscal 2011, the Tokyo and Osaka Occupational Safety and Health Education Centers held 173 training courses, respectively, for a total of 6,148 trainees.
+In fiscal 2012, the Tokyo and Osaka Occupational Safety and Health Education Centers held in total of 360 training courses, respectively, for a total number of 6,079 participants.